DataResponsibly/RAI_Site.github.io/_pages/privacy_day.md

 **We will be presenting a best poster award based on realtime votes from attendees.**

+**RSVP sooner to increase your chances of presenting a poster!**

 *Further Details: We have limited space for posters, so depending on interest will make a selection so as to represent the greatest variety of submissions.
-We cannot accomodate poster print requests, so please bring your own poster.*
+We cannot accomodate poster print requests, so please bring your own poster, but we will provide boards and easels.*

 ***

 ## RSVP
-Please RSVP by no later than **April 12, 2024** to help us plan for catering and space.
+Please RSVP by no later than **April 10, 2024** to help us plan for catering and space.

 <div class="registration-link">
-<a href="TBD">RSVP Here</a>
+<a href="https://forms.gle/qxCkwxNwKHs1Yejb7">RSVP Here</a>
 </div>

 ***